Package 'ECOTOXr'

 Details

-The functions described here to search and retrieve records from the on-line database are experimental.
-This is because this feature is not formally supported by the EPA, and it may break in future iterations of the on-line database.
+The functions described here to search and retrieve records from the online database are experimental.
+This is because this feature is not formally supported by the EPA, and it may break in future iterations of the online database.
 The functions form an interface between R and the ECOTOX website and is therefore limited by its restrictions as described in the package documentation: ECOTOXr.
 The functions should therefore be used with caution.

 Value